 - A perfect mix of included safari’s, bucket list experiences and free time for yourself

 - Comfortable camping equipment and staying at the best and remoted campsites

 - Option to book or camping or accommodated version of the tour + able to upgrade almost whenever you want

 - Great value for money and affordable way to experience the best parts of Africa

-- Wonderful service and local back-up team located in Africa
+- Wonderful service and a local back-up team located in Africa

 - Amazing reviews and excellent reputation worldwide